oct1473254/ActorContext/Readme.md

 #Project Proposal
-A web-application that provides context for the people listed currently in the New York Public Library Database in the Billy Rose Theater Collection.
+A web application that provides context for the artists listed in the Billy Rose Theater Collection at the New York Public Library Digital Collection.

 ##Use Case
-For any researcher, student who finds a picture in the current collection, the images are labeled with the person's name, but also no other identifying information is possible.
+For any researcher or student who finds a picture in the current collection, the images are labeled with the person's name, but also no other identifying information is available.

 Currrently, you can view a picture like this one:
 [http://digitalcollections.nypl.org/items/707ded43-45bd-be59-e040-e00a18066cf0](http://)